stackrox/workflow/README.md

 roxcurl - Curls StackRox central at the endpoint specified.
-If you roxhelp - Prints the help message for a Rox workflow command. roxkubectx - A `kubectl config current-context` wrapper that is aware of setup names. smart-branch - Usage: smart-branch (creates and checks out a new branch with marker commits to allow working on multiple dependend branches) smart-diff - Produces git diff relative to the last smart-branch commit. smart-rebase - Usage: smart-rebase (given a branch name it rebases multiple dependend branches)
+If you roxhelp - Prints the help message for a Rox workflow command. roxkubectx - A `kubectl config current-context` wrapper that is aware of setup names. roxlatestimage - Get the last docker image which is available locally for a given service. smart-branch - Usage: smart-branch (creates and checks out a new branch with marker commits to allow working on multiple dependend branches) smart-diff - Produces git diff relative to the last smart-branch commit. smart-rebase - Usage: smart-rebase (given a branch name it rebases multiple dependend branches)